Baldwin of Forde: Third Crusade

-In April 1190 Baldwin left England with Richard on the Third Crusade.
+In April 1190, Baldwin left England with Richard on the Third Crusade.
 Leading the English advance guard, Baldwin left Marseilles ahead of Richard together with Hubert Walter and Ranulf de Glanvill.
 The group sailed directly to Syria on 5 August 1190.
 Baldwin delegated the administration of his spiritualities and temporalities to Gilbert Glanvill, the Bishop of Rochester, but entrusted any archiepiscopal authority to Richard FitzNeal, the Bishop of London.
 The custom of giving the archiepiscopal authority to London had originated in Archbishop Lanfranc's time.
 (Note: This division of authority between Glanvill and FitzNeal caused a quarrel between the two men during the enthronement of Hubert Walter as archbishop in 1193.)
-Baldwin continued to conduct some ecclesiastical business however, dealing with the suspended Hugh Nonant, the Bishop of Coventry.
-Baldwin had suspended Nonant in March 1190 for holding secular office as sheriff, but Baldwin wrote to FitzNeal after his departure that Nonant had agreed to relinquish his secular offices.
+Baldwin continued to conduct some ecclesiastical business, however, dealing with the suspended Hugh Nonant, the Bishop of Coventry.
+Baldwin had suspended Nonant in March 1190 for holding a secular office as sheriff, but after his departure, Baldwin wrote to FitzNeal that Nonant had agreed to relinquish his secular offices.
 (Note: Nonant appears to have never actually resigned the offices, as in June he was still negotiating with the king about his holding of a number of shires.)

 Baldwin and his group arrived at Tyre on 16 September 1190.
 Richard did not arrive in Syria until 1191.
 It is unclear exactly why they were sent ahead of the king; perhaps it was to look out for the king's interests while Richard took a more leisurely route, or perhaps to rid the king's entourage of a family grouping around Glanvill that the king did not trust.
 Baldwin was not a member or close associate of the Glanvill faction, so most likely he was sent ahead to look after the king's interests, whatever the reasons for the inclusion of his companions.
 Another concern may have been to get help to the Kingdom of Jerusalem as quickly as possible after the king learned of Frederick Barbarossa's death on the way to the Holy Land.